Tongue twister: Types

 These deliberately difficult expressions were popular in the 19th century.
 The popular "she sells seashells" tongue twister was originally published in 1850 as a diction exercise.
-The term tongue twister was first applied to this kind of expressions in 1895.
+The term "tongue twister" was first applied to this kind of expression in 1895.

 "She sells seashells" was turned into a popular song in 1908, with words by British songwriter Terry Sullivan and music by Harry Gifford.
 According to folklore, it was said to be inspired by the life and work of Mary Anning, an early fossil collector.
 However, there is no evidence that Anning inspired either the tongue twister or the song.

 Another well-known tongue twister is "Peter Piper":